 Press to choose the power level you want to set.
-Watch the display while pressing this pad to select the power level.
+Watch the display while pressing this pad to select the power level you want to set.
+You will also see a defrost level.
+This setting will allow you to choose your own defrost power level by using the number pads.